Abdelrahman-0-20/House-Sales-Analysis-Customer-Personality-Analysis/README.md

 # powerbi-as-streamlit
-try to put powerbi dashboards on streamlit
+just a practice project - trying powerbi on streamlit